EpocDotFr/sticky-notes-kanboard-sync/README.md

 Located in the `%USERPROFILE%\AppData\Roaming\Microsoft\Sticky Notes` directory, it's an [OLE2](https://en.wikipedia.org/wiki/Compound_File_Binary_Format) file.

-This script use the [olefile](https://bitbucket.org/decalage/olefileio_pl/) package to open it.
+This script use the [olefile](https://bitbucket.org/decalage/olefileio_pl/) package to open it, however some files contained inside are black-boxes, as explained below.

 This file's structure is the following: